June 28, 2020

-They have an amazing talent, and I ws inspired to attempt more textured sculpture into a recent commission of a magnolia.
+They have an amazing talent, and I was inspired to attempt more textured sculpture into a recent commission of a magnolia.
 The translation of products in Europe was a challenge, and I found varying formulations to mix the plaster.
-Some are easy - Plaster of Paris, and the more professional ones used a veneer finish mixed with wood glue for solid durability and longevity of their work.
-THAT was tricky and had to be mixed just right or I had globs of plastic in my hands.
-It was a messy day, and so much fun!
+Some are easy - Plaster of Paris, and the more professional ones require a trickier recipe with wood glue for solid durability and longevity of their work.

 The Magnolia Commission

 This will be framed and hanging over the same client's sink that I did a Venetian Plaster backsplash with 4 metallics.

 My first attempt was the P.O.P. on canvas, a huge fail, it crumbled and I scraped it off.
 I purchased a board to size, and after applying a coat of Venetian Plaster as the background, then the new plaster / wood glue mixture, the stain of the board seeped thru.
 It really did not bother me and I liked the antiquing effect but still covered much of it in the following painting.

 The photos do not show the true sheen of the metallics but it contains metallic gold, pearl on the petals, and teal metallic in the leaves.

 While the mixture is made I needed to get a few other projects started.
 This Heron was reminiscent of so many I painted through the years as a muralist all over Ponte Vedra Beach and the First Coast.

 Then I decided to make him a Bronze sculpture with patina.